Indian white-eye: Behaviour and ecology

 These white-eyes are sociable, forming flocks which only separate on the approach of the breeding season.
 They are highly arboreal and only rarely descend to the ground.
-The breeding season is February to September but April is the peak breeding season and the compact cup nest is a placed like a hammock on the fork of a branch.
-The nest is made of cobwebs, lichens and plant fibre.
-The nest is built in about 4 days and the two pale blue eggs are laid within a couple of days of each other.
+The breeding season is February to September, but April is the peak breeding season and the compact cup nest is placed like a hammock on the fork of a branch.
+The nest is made of cobwebs, lichens, and plant fibre.
+The nest is built in about 4 days, and the two pale blue eggs are laid within a couple of days of each other.
 The eggs hatch in about 10 days.
-Both sexes take care of brooding the chicks which fledge in about 10 days.
+Both sexes take care of brooding the chicks, which fledge in about 10 days.